4 Ways To Move Through Stagnant Energy

 2. Practice meditation and deep breathing

-Peaceful meditation can give you the space to silence busy thoughts and remove energy blockages with deep breathing.
+Peaceful meditation can give you the space to silence busy thoughts and remove energy blockages.
 Start by creating a safe space in your home and begin practicing deep breathing, allowing the breath to flow through you.
-Eventually your thoughts will begin to quiet down as you visualize the stagnant energy you release with each breath.
+Eventually, your thoughts will begin to quiet down as you visualize the stagnant energy you release with each breath.
 If you are not sure where to get started with deep breathing, try Square Breathing.

 Square breathing is a technique to help release stress and keep you connected with your body.

 Begin by slowly exhaling all of your air out.